Important

 Configuring Vector Indexes

-For high-throughput workloads where the goal is to maximize Queries Per Second (QPS), the key configuration is to have fewer, bigger segments, and make the segment size even.
+For high-throughput workloads where the goal is to maximize Queries Per Second (QPS), it is important to have fewer, bigger segments, and make the segment size even.

-In addition, to get high queries per second (QPS), it helps to change the flexible parallelism settings to use only one thread per leaf node per query, which will use one thread per partition when there is one segment per partition.
+In addition, to get high QPS, it helps to change the flexible parallelism settings to use only one thread per leaf node per query, which will use one thread per partition when there is one segment per partition.

 Concept